Indian Farmers Fertiliser Cooperative: History

 The food crisis of the early '60s mobilized India's farmers and the founding fathers of a 'young' India to look for longer-term solutions.
 International organizations, including the American Co-operative Study Team, conducted fertiliser feasibility studies in India to increase production.
 The cooperative sector in India at that time was distributing 70 per cent of the chemical fertilizers consumed in the country.
-This sector had adequate infrastructure to distribute fertilisers but had no production facilities.
-With the introduction of multi-agency approach by the Government of India in the distribution of fertilizers during 1967, the private trade also entered the field of fertilizer distribution.
-The private sector production units provided more opportunities to the distribution network of private trade and gave secondary preference to the cooperatives in the matter of supplies.
+This sector had adequate infrastructure to distribute fertilisers but no production facilities.
+With the introduction of multi-agency approach by the Government of India in the distribution of fertilizers during 1967, the private sector also entered the field of fertilizer distribution.
+Private sector production units provided more opportunities to the distribution network of private trade and gave secondary preference to the cooperatives in the matter of supplies.
 Due to this development, the cooperatives started getting less supplies of the fertilizers.